 A lot of these outpatient centers, for people to keep in mind, you get credentialed a lot quicker than say a hospital.
 Hospitals, and maybe this is just an Arizona thing, but I feel like three months is pretty normal to get credentialed at a hospital.
 While I was waiting, I did find this company that was able to credential me that quickly, and so I started working at a pain center two and a half weeks after.

-I didn’t never think to look at a pain center for fast graduating.
+I didn’t think to look at a pain center for fast credentialing.
 I’m glad you mentioned that.
 I graduated in August and my first day of work was mid-October.
 I took my boards two weeks after graduation.
 I did have a decent amount of time and that was the starving period where I was like, “I’ve got a credit card.
 I can rack it up, and I can’t wait for my first paycheck.”
 That’s good to know.

 The biggest takeaway with this is if you are going to a big hospital who’s credentialing, they’ll usually tell you.
 They’re pretty upfront in the beginning, “This could take up to three months.”
 I have been credentialed now for a locum position and that equally was torture.
 It was normally the process that takes forever.
 Anticipate that financially is my piece of advice.
 For me, I had run dry.
 All of our funds were gone, and it was an incredibly stressful time.